#GlobalLogisticsAdvice

 Always give a proper Goods Description

 An accurate description on the Commercial Invoice of the exact contents of your shipment – the Goods Description – is also very important to ensure a smooth Customs Clearance process.
-For one thing, the Customs authorities will use it to analyze whether your shipment poses any type of security/safety risk, based on analytics of the shipment data.
+Customs authorities use this information to determine if your shipment could pose any security or safety risks, based on the shipment data.
 The goods description is also essential to determine other key elements, such as the Harmonized System (HS) code – which is relevant for the amount of Import Customs Duties and Taxes to be paid.

 When providing the Goods Description on the Commercial Invoice, you must be detailed and precise.
 You should indicate what the goods are, for which purpose the goods are used, and what they’re made of.
 For example, instead of “Apparel”, write “Women’s T-shirt made of 100% cotton”.
 You’ll find more examples of good and bad descriptions in our detailed Customs Guide